 As a baby/toddler sleep consultant, I typically work with babies aged 14 weeks to 2 years.
 Regardless of the child’s age, or whatever other issue the parent is facing, an overwhelming majority of my clients share this single issue.
 Their child seems to struggle with sleep at some point within the hours of 4:00 am to 6:00 am.
-For some children their sleep is simply lighter in the early morning hours.
+For some children, their sleep is simply lighter in the early morning hours.
 For others, they seem to fall back to sleep easily from all feedings that take place until that elusive 4:00 am hour.
-At which point they seem to wake every 30 to 60 minutes until the sun comes up.
+It is at this point that they seem to wake every 30 to 60 minutes until the sun comes up.
 Or worse, they never go back to sleep once woken up any time after 4:00 am.

 Why is it so hard for kids to sleep deeply the closer they get to 6:00 am?
 The answer lies in the brain’s melatonin secretion.
-This hormone, which is responsible for making us feel sleepy, peaks between the hours of 2:00 am and 4:00 am.
+Melatonin, which is responsible for making us feel sleepy, peaks between the hours of 2:00 am and 4:00 am.
 From the hours of 4:00 am on there appears to be a precipitous drop in melatonin secretion.
 Less melatonin means the body has a harder time staying asleep.

 While this drop in melatonin makes it harder for some children to stay asleep, it doesn’t mean that those children are incapable of sleep during that time.
 And it also doesn’t mean that they should be starting their day any time before 6:00 am.
 (No one should be starting their day before 6:00 am 😉 It simply means that many children find it harder to stay asleep during those hours.

 While these twins were clearly waking frequently around 4:00 and 5:00 am, I also noticed that they repeatedly cycled from being awake and crying to appearing totally asleep.
 In fact, many times while they were crying out their eyes remain closed.
 Even though their sleep was irregular, it was still mostly sleep with some errant cries of between 5-10 minutes.